 There is growing momentum worldwide among governments to require companies to undertake human rights due diligence from the French Duty of Vigilance Law to child labour due diligence legislation in the Netherlands.
 Civil society across the world is seizing the opportunity for more robust requirements on companies.
 Major investors and companies are also speaking out in favour of such legislation.

-EU Commission commits to legislation on mandatory due diligence for companies
+OHCHR recommendations to EU Commission on mandatory due diligence

 Companies and investors in support of mandatory human rights due diligence